EIE2-IAC-Labs/iac-riscv-cw-26/Roshan-statement/Roshan statement.md

 ### Conversion to pipelining

 At the start of the project, I discussed the idea of starting with a pipelined CPU with my team.
-I believed it would be easier to change the structure of the CPU to be compatible with pipelining before making other large changes; the alternative would have been to make these sturctural changes at the end with a larger number of files.
+I believed it would be easier to change the structure of the CPU to be compatible with pipelining before making other large changes; the alternative would have been to make these structural changes at the end with a larger number of files.
 As such, my time was initially spent creating five new folders and top-level modules for the five pipeline stages.
 The pipeline registers were also added to separate signals of different stages.
 All of this was done in accordance with the schematics shown in the pipelining lecture.

 In order to test the CPU while making these changes, it was necessary to put temporary logic in the top-level module, which was later expanded by my team members.
 Testing each stage as it was completed allowed me to handle issues as soon as they arose, although the extent of these issues was syntax errors and typos.